 • SRACLC staff will not administer medications that are not approved through the FDA.

 • Please call the office; (847) 816-4866; if you have any questions.

 Early Drop Off/Late Pick Up Policy

-• One (1) no-fee written reminder, per season, will be given.
+• One (1) no-fee written reminder, per year, will be given.
 Reminders will be documented through a parent or guardian’s signature on the Early Arrival/Late pick-up Form.

 • Five (5) minutes of time will be allotted as a “grace period” prior to and following the advertised programs times.

-• After one (1) documented reminder, a $5.00 per each cumulated five (5) minutes fee will be assessed.
+• After one (1) documented reminder, a $5.00 per each cumulated ten (10) minutes fee will be assessed.
 The violating party will be invoiced and the bill must be paid in full prior to future registrations.

 • To maintain cost effective programs, SRACLC must enforce strict program drop-offs and pick-ups to allow our staff adequate time to adhere to pre and post program responsibilities.
 Additional time spent supervising participants requires additional paid staff time.

 SRACLC occasionally takes photographs or video of participants for promoting/advertising our programs, services, events, activities, and facilities in our brochures, website, or agency social media, and other promotional avenues.
 By registering for, participating in, or attending SRACLC programs, events, or other activities, the participant (or parent/guardian of a minor) irrevocably agrees to the use and distribution by SRACLC of his or her image (or of his/her minor child/ward) in photographs, video and virtual recordings, and any other electronic reproductions of such programs, events, and activities for any purpose without inspection or approval and without compensation, rights to royalties or any other consideration now and in the future.